GabrielSlima/blog/articles/clean-code-comments.md

         They literally say the same thing the code near them says.
 There is no relevant information or reveal of intent.
         They are literally what the code is saying and, sometimes, even longer and more confuse.
         <h4>Misleading Comments</h4>
-        Comments that says something about a piece of code making the programmer believe that it's used for a purpouse X whit a specific behavior but it does something else.
+        Comments that says something about a piece of code making the programmer believe that it's used for a purpose X whit a specific behavior but it does something else.
         <h4>Madated Comments</h4>
         Are, as the name says, comments that were put in the code because they are required.
 Setting this kind